 - Stroboscopic Effect: change in motion perception induced by a light stimulus the luminance or spectral distribution of which fluctuates with time, for a static observer in a non-static environment.

 - Phantom Array Effect (Ghosting): change in perceived shape or spatial positions of objects, induced by a light stimulus the luminance or spectral distribution of which fluctuates with time, for a non-static observer in a static environment.

-Much research has reported that non‐visual TLAs might also have various physiological and psychological effects such as migraines, seizures, autistic behavior, vertigo, reduced performance, emotional changes amongst others [1-11].
+Much research has reported that non‐visual TLAs might also have various physiological and psychological effects such as migraines, seizures, autistic behavior, vertigo, reduced performance, emotional changes among others [1-11].
 IEEE 1789:2015 provides a summary of known effects.

 Various methods and metrics have been developed in an attempt to characterize and quantify TLAs and to propose acceptable limits.
 Commonly used metrics, as in IEEE 1789 for example, include flicker frequency, flicker index and flicker percentage.
 However, these metrics are somewhat limited as they do not sufficiently consider human perception with respect to the impact of factors such as duty cycle and mixed modulation frequencies.
 Greater importance is increasingly being given to other metrics such as IEC 61000 [14, 15] short term flicker (PstLM) and CIE TN 006 Stroboscopic Visibility Measure (SVM) as well as Assist flicker perception metric (Mp).